Tourist helicopter crashes in Russian crater lake; 8 missing - NewsBreak

 Tourist helicopter crashes in Russian crater lake; 8 missing

-MOSCOW — (AP) — A helicopter carrying tourists plunged into a deep volcanic crater lake on the Kamchatka Peninsula in Russia’s Far East early Thursday, and rescue workers were searching in the lake for up to eight people missing, officials said.
+MOSCOW (AP) — A helicopter carrying tourists plunged into a deep volcanic crater lake on the Kamchatka Peninsula in Russia’s far east Thursday, and rescuers were searching in the lake for up to eight people missing, officials said.
 At least eight others reportedly survived.

-The Mi-8 helicopter sank in Kurile Lake, which was formed in a volcano caldera and crater and is located in the Kronotsky nature reserve.
-The water temperature in the lake was 5-6 degrees Celsius (41-42.8 F), and the survivors had to swim about 9 meters (29.5 feet) up to the surface from the sinking helicopter, spokespeople for the reserve said.
+The helicopter crashed in the Kronotsky nature reserve, and the regional administration said workers were searching for survivors in Kurile Lake, which was formed in a volcano caldera and crater.

-Russia's Emergencies Ministry said 13 tourists and three crew members were aboard the helicopter when it crashed, state news agency RIA Novosti said.
-Two of the survivors were badly injured and have been taken to the intensive care unit at a local hospital, according to the Interfax news agency.
+Russia’s Emergencies Ministry said 13 tourists and three crew members were aboard the Mi-8 helicopter and eight people survived, according to the state RIA Novosti news agency.
+It said two of them were heavily injured.

-Rangers in the nature reserve reported hearing the helicopter approaching the lake and then the sound of it hitting the surface and said they immediately dispatched two boats to the crash site.

-“The water was really cold.
-The fog was low,” one of the survivors, Viktor Strelkin, said in a video interview released by the government of Kamchatka.
-He said the rescue boats arrived just in time after he swam up to the lake surface.

-“I couldn't save myself further.
-My sneakers were dragging me down, I barely managed to take them off," Strelkin said.
-"I couldn't swim on the stomach and realized that in these conditions I wouldn't be able to hang in much longer.
-Luckily, within five minutes, two boats with people arrived.”
+The Interfax news agency, however, cited officials as saying the helicopter was carrying three crew members and 14 tourists when it went down in deep fog.
+Interfax initially quoted regional officials as saying that nine people, including two pilots, survived the crash, but later reported that only eight survivors were found while the search for the others is continuing.

-Russian news reports did not list the nationalities of the tourists aboard the helicopter, but said that most of them were from Moscow and St. Petersburg.
+The varying numbers could not be immediately reconciled.
+The reports did not list the nationalities of the tourists, but said that most of them were from Moscow and St. Petersburg.

 Regional prosecutors were investigating a possible violation of flight safety rules.

-Russia’s Emergency Ministry said that the sunk helicopter was found lying at a depth of 137 meters (449 feet), about 700 meters (2,296 feet) away from the shore of the lake.
-Kurile Lake is up to 316 meters (1,037-feet) deep and covers an area of 77 square kilometers (30 square miles).
+The helicopter reportedly is lying at a depth of about 100 meters (328 feet) in Kurile Lake, which is up to 316 meters (1,037-feet) deep with an area of 77 square kilometers (30 square miles).

 The helicopter, manufactured during the Soviet era 37 years ago, was operated by Vityaz-Aero, a local private carrier.
 Its director said it had recently undergone maintenance and was in good shape.